-Productivity, by (one of the generic) definition, is a measure of efficiency in converting an input to a desired output - but, what exactly is it in the context of CSE?
+Productivity, by (a generic) definition, is a measure of efficiency in converting an input to a desired output - but, what exactly is productivity in the context of CSE software?

 While it is true in our experience that an explicit measurement of productivity is difficult, relative comparison of the producivity difference between two approaches for conducting work can often be done well enough for practical purposes.